Neeraj-2311/tindog/README.md

 # tindog (Course Project)
-Built using Bootstrap just for practice and be handy with bootstrap.
+Built using Bootstrap just for practice and to become handy with bootstrap.